DerekZhang0000/DerekZhang0000/README.md

 ## What I'm doing
 - Lug calculator for the aerospace industry
-- OpenCV C++ program for adjusting hard-to-distinguish colors for the colorblind
 - Snake in MATLAB
 - PyTorch program for identifying cars in parking lots